 I’m a big thinker.

 If you show me a handmade soap and tell me you want to sell it, I see rituals, glossy magazine ads, and billboards.
 When you show me scraps of paper with notes that might, or might not, be the beginning of a book, I see a New York Times bestseller, television interviews with Oprah and airport bookshops filled with copies in the “best seller” section.

-Naturally, this big-thinking of mine has caused me many disappointments.
-But no-one taught me, or seem able to, how to think small.
+Naturally, this big thinking of mine has caused me many disappointments.
+But no one taught me or seemed able to, how to think small.

 A lot of people have tried to talk me out of my big dreams.
 Sometimes for the better, like the time I was on the verge of buying a dolphin charter holiday resort from a woman I met at a retreat when a good friend openly laughed at my idea and talked me out of it.
-A few weeks later we received the news that it burnt down.
-Sometimes, however, for the worst, like the colleagues or bosses convincing me to stay in dead-end jobs or in the same, boring role.
+A few weeks later, we received the news that it had burnt down.
+Sometimes, however, for the worst, like the colleagues or bosses convincing me to stay in dead-end jobs or the same boring role.

 Here are my top 5 strategies if you too have big goals you want to realize: